Feed Formulation (Doing it yourself) Business Plans

 liver (hepatoma) and blood clotting problems

-rainbow trout are highly sensitive at 1 ug/kg exposure
+rainbow trout are highly sensitive at 1 ug/kg

-traditionally, sources include corn, cottonseed and peanuts
+traditionally, sources include corn, cottonseed and

 aflatoxin contamination varies year to year